VividCortex/go-database-sql-tutorial/README.md

 Accessing the Database
 ======================

 Now that you've loaded the driver package, you're ready to create a database object, a `sql.DB`.
 The first thing you should know is that **a `sql.DB` isn't a database connection**.
-It also doesn't map to any particular database software's notion of a "database" or "schema.""
+It also doesn't map to any particular database software's notion of a "database" or "schema."
 It's an abstraction of the interface and existence of a database, which might be a local file, accessed through a network connection, in-memory and in-process, or what have you.

 The `sql.DB` performs some important tasks for you behind the scenes: